freeI3ird/competitive-programming/good-coding-problems.md

 	- Check for Identical BSTs without building the trees.
 	-Conversion of DLL and Linked list to BST.

+## Linked List:
+1. TAKE CARE OF FOLLOWING CASES:
+  - 'WHEN Linked list is empty'
+  - 'Only One Node'
-Linked List:TAKE CARE OF FOLLOWING CASES: 1.
-'WHEN Linked list is empty' 2.'Only One Node' 3.'When TARGET NODE IS head'   4.
-'WHEN TARGET NODE IS last'.
+  - 'When TARGET NODE IS head'
+  - 'WHEN TARGET NODE IS last'.
+2. Problems
   - ***SWAP two nodes without swapping the data (IMPORTANT)(1.handle the prev pointers 2.handle cur ptrs.)***
   - Find the middle element
   		* Rabbit and turtle method